ShermanK78/customEcommerceStore/README.md

 # customEcommerceStore

-A custom-built eCommerce store, built with JavaScript, HTML and CSS, containing the following features:
+A custom-built eCommerce store, created with JavaScript, HTML and CSS, containing the following features:

 1. Responsive design using the Bootstrap framework, via CDN.